Andria-AI/Millenium-project-2024-STEM-school/README.md

 # MIllenium 2025 project   Team:InovationInitiators
-Project:
+Project: MistCharge

-using corona discharge to condensate fog into pure drincable water
+as we know traditional water collection/filtartion methods used in dry areas are generaly expensive,hard to manifacture,not so great for enviorment and generaly unefective compeared to water outputs